-The Landlord and Agent will not discriminate on the basis of race, color, creed, national origin, religion, age, sex, handicap, marital status, or any other protected status in any phase of the occupancy process.
+The Landlord and Agent will not discriminate on the basis of race, color, creed, national origin, religion, age, sex, handicap, or familial status in any phase of the occupancy process.
 The occupancy process includes, but is not necessarily limited to, application processing, leasing, transfers, access to management and services, access to common facilities, treatment of residents and termination of occupancy.